oroinc/documentation/backend/entities-data-management/processes.rst

 and sends it to the message queue with priority ``10`` and time-shift ``60``, so the job is processed a minute later than the triggered action.

-When contact ``Assigned To`` field is updated, then process "contact_definition" is eventually handled, and the value of the ``Assigned To`` field can be changed.
-When the "exclude_definitions" option is specified, this process does not provoke self-triggering.
+When contact ``Assigned To`` field is updated, the process "contact_definition" is eventually handled, and the value of the ``Assigned To`` field can be changed.
+This process does not provoke self-triggering when the "exclude_definitions" option is specified.

 .. note::
-         - If you want to test this process configuration in a real application, you can place this configuration into the ``Oro/Bundle/WorkflowBundle/Resources/config/oro/processes.yml`` file and reload the definitions using the console command ``php bin/console oro:process:configuration:load``.
+         - If you want to test this process configuration in an actual application, you can place this configuration into the ``Oro/Bundle/WorkflowBundle/Resources/config/oro/processes.yml`` file and reload the definitions using the console command ``php bin/console oro:process:configuration:load``.
 After that, you can create a ``Contact`` of the changed assigned user and ensure that the process works.
          - Expression `$.` allows you to access the main data container; for processes, it is an instance of ``Oro\Bundle\WorkflowBundle\Model\ProcessData``.
          - Expression `$` (shortcut) or `$.data` allows you to access the current entity; above in example it is ``Oro\Bundle\ContactBundle\Entity\Contact``.